vtexdocs/help-center-content/docs/faq/en/what-to-do-when-client-doesnt-get-the-password-recovery-notification.md

 ---
-title: 'What to do when client doesn't get the password recovery token'
+title: "What to do when client doesn't get the password recovery token"
 id: 5jyaHYpuvK4uMuG0ksUKsa
 status: DRAFT
 createdAt: 2017-08-22T15:09:27.634Z